 - Fixing problems and sharing knowledge with staff

 This step usually takes after the brand auditing is complete.
-In order to prevent errors and communicate about the errors to the staff, the field marketer is responsible for it.
+The field marketer is responsible for preventing errors and communication of the staff.
 It will also help the staff to avoid the same mistakes in the future.

 - Collate and analyze information